 The Blue Jays capped the 2001 season with a thrilling 21-14 victory over ninth-ranked Western Maryland.
 The win snapped the Green Terror’s 33-game Centennial winning streak and the Terror remain the highest ranked team ever defeated by a Hopkins squad.
 The 2001 team led the nation in pass efficiency defense and became the first NCAA Division III team since 1980 to go through an entire season without allowing a touchdown pass.

 The success between 1995-2001 was a prelude to the run from 2002 through 2005, which saw the Blue Jays compile the 36-8 overall record with a then school-record 11-game winning streak bridging the 2002 and 2003 seasons.

 Margraff began turning hard work and dedication into success on the football field during his playing days at Hopkins.
 As a four-year starting quarterback for the Blue Jays, he rewrote the Hopkins passing record book.
 Margraff ranked as the Blue Jays’ all-time statistical leader in pass attempts, pass completions, passing yardage and touchdown passes when he concluded his career.

 As a co-captain during his final year he helped lead Hopkins to a 7-2 finish, matching the school’s all-time record for wins in a season at the time.
 In 1997, he was inducted into the Johns Hopkins Athletic Hall of Fame.

 Margraff as an Assistant Coach

 Alice Margraff was a standout field hockey, squash and lacrosse player at Johns Hopkins and was inducted into the Johns Hopkins Athletic Hall of Fame in October, 2000.
-She has served a two-year term as the President of Blue Jays Unlimited, the official booster club of Hopkins athletics, and is currently a member of the Johns Hopkins Athletic Hall of Fame selection committee.
+She has served a two-year term as the President of Blue Jays Unlimited, the official fund-raising arm of Hopkins athletics, and is currently a member of the Johns Hopkins Athletic Hall of Fame committee.